What do the claims about plastics involve?

 Professor Rolf Halden of Johns Hopkins' Bloomberg School of Public Health has said that freezing actually works against the release of chemicals.
 He also says that it is not even clear if plastics contain dioxins, the group of chemicals specifically mentioned in the hoax email.
 Halden stressed that people should not be afraid of drinking water because of “miniscule amounts of chemical contaminants present in [their] water supply."

-There is nothing to suggest that storing water in plastic bottles is unsafe or that a metal bottle would be any better.
+There is nothing to suggest that storing water in plastic bottles is unsafe or that a glass bottle would be any better.
 The types of plastic bottles in which drinking water is typically sold are safe to re-use as long as their condition hasn’t deteriorated and you can clean them.
 They should be cleaned with hot, soapy water and thoroughly dried every time you refill them, to prevent bacteria from growing.

 Can I microwave food in plastic containers or covered in plastic film?